 - Essential oil.
-Usually lavender oil but occasionally tea tree, peppermint, frankincense, cajeput, rose, geranium or others may be used.
+Usually lavender oil but occasionally tea tree, frankincense, cajeput, rose or others may be used.

 - Water or lemon juice.

 That's all!
-If you have a prefence on essential oil blends, lemon juice or water just ask at the time of booking.
+If you have a prefence for oil blends, lemon juice or water just ask at the time of booking.
 Custom blends can be made in advance.

 Where can I have my henna done?

 Red Hand Henna is based in Falmouth, Cornwall.
 She can be found at public events and festivals throughout the UK.
-Check Facebook and Instagram for where to find her
+Check social media for where to find her

 It is also possible to book a private appointment which usually takes place in your own home.
-Because henna is a delicate art form it works best when the recipient is somewhere comfortable and doesn’t have to move around much.
+Because henna is a delicate art form it works best when you are somewhere comfortable and don’t have to move around much.
 Having henna applied should be a relaxing experience!